-When routine cdGetLineList is called a list of lines, from one of the two files included in the standard data distribution, or a user-created special file, will be entered into a pair of vectors.
+A list of emission lines can be entered into a data file.
+When routine cdGetLineList is called with the name of this file a series of lines will be entered into a pair of vectors.
 One vector will give the set of line labels, a set of character strings like "H 1".
 The second vector gives the corresponding wavelengths.
 The lists can then be used to call cdLine to obtain intensities of the lines.

 cdInit must be called to initialize needed variables before cdGetLineList is called.
 Next cdGetLineList is called, and finally, the actual grid of calculations begins with another call to cdInit.
 The predicted intensities of a set of lines are extracted by calls to cdLine.
-So the first call to cdInit is generally not followed by execution of the code when this routine is used.
+So the first call to cdInit followed by a call to cdGetLineList rather than the actual execution of the code.

 The first argument to routine cdGetLineList is the name of the file containing the line list.
-If a null string is passed ("") then BLRLineList.dat is used.
-That file is included in the standard data distribution and contains a description of the required file format.
-A second file, NLRLineList.dat, is also included in the standard distribution and contains lines appropriate for a low-density gas.
-The file location is assumed to be on the path as set with the path command, or in path.c.
+A set of files is included in the data directory of the distribution files.
+They have names LineList.dat.
+The last part of the name indicates its purpose.
+If a null string is passed ("") then LineList_BLR.dat is used.
+The code will first try to open the file in the current directory, and if is not present, will then try on the path as set with the path command, or in path.c.